 Settlements in Utsjoki are mainly located along the banks of the Tenojoki, the river that marks the border between Finland and Norway.
 The closeness to Norway can be seen both in cross-border trade and in the landscape.
 The route to the Arctic Ocean, Nordkapp and the Varanger area runs through Utsjoki.
 Karigasniemi and Utsjoki are linked by one of the most beautiful scenic routes in Finland, the Tenontie, which runs alongside the Tenojoki.
 The small Saami villages of Dalvadas and Nuvvus are also located along the road.

 Utsjoki is part of the Inari-Saariselkä region.
 In Inari and other villages in the area, the Sami culture is still very much in evidence in everyday life.
 Here is where you find the genuine Lapland.
-Saariselkä is the northernmost travel destination in the European Union and boasts a variety of services.We can recomend this beautiful car route to explore the best parts of the region, starting from example from the Ivalo airport.
+Saariselkä is the northernmost travel destination in the European Union and boasts a variety of services.We can recomend this beautiful car route to explore the best parts of the region, starting for example from the Ivalo airport.